IDoCodingStuffs/python-doodles/freeform-log.md

 ### 6 PM
 Just realized I should use BCELoss instead of BCEWithLogits loss for multi-hot.
 The loss gets wacky with small numbers.

+### 7 PM
+Still no signs of loss going down.
+Let me try training the backbone immediately, with higher lr.